Updated March 25, 2022

 So, take a bite out of the Big Apple without it taking one out of your bank balance with our round-up of free things to do in New York.

-In any densely-populated city, green, outdoor spaces are crucial, as much for the sanity of its inhabitants, as for anything else.
+In any densely populated city, green spaces are crucial, as much for the sanity of its inhabitants as for anything else.
 New York gets this and, with some of the best urban outdoor spaces in the world, it doesn’t disappoint.

-Another outdoor gem, the Socrates Sculpture Park (32-01 Vernon Boulevard, Long Island City, NY), is always free.
+Another outdoor gem, the Socrates Sculpture Park in Queens, is always free.
 Once an abandoned riverside landfill, the park was transformed into one of NYC’s best free art attractions by a dedicated community group.
 If you’re lucky, some days you can even get tours of the park from local artists.

-The Staten Island Ferry (Manhattan Terminal: 4 Whitehall Street) has been transporting New Yorkers to work and back for more than a hundred years.
-So what’s so special about this commuter ferry?
+The Staten Island Ferry has been transporting New Yorkers to work and back for more than a hundred years.
+So, what’s so special about this commuter ferry?
 Well, it just so happens to go straight past the Statue of Liberty, giving passengers an incredible view of Lady Liberty for the princely sum of absolutely nothing.
 The view departing and coming back into New York isn’t bad, either.
 The journey takes 25 minutes, departing every half an hour – but avoid rush hour.

-Walls and walls of leather-bound books, huge stone lions guarding the entrance and a dazzling series of rooftop murals depicting a heaven-like sky – the New York Public Library (476 5th Ave; 00 1 917-275-6975) is not your average library.
+Walls and walls of leather-bound books, huge stone lions guarding the entrance and a dazzling series of rooftop murals depicting a heaven-like sky – the New York Public Library is not your average library.
 Only a few rooms are open to the public, so it doesn’t take long to look around.
 One thing you’ll notice is that the library is incredibly well used – be careful not to disturb those using its facilities when you visit.

-A sombre reminder of a terrible atrocity, the Ground Zero 911 Memorial (180 Greenwich Street) is at once powerful and moving.
+A sombre reminder of a terrible atrocity, the Ground Zero 9/11 Memorial is at once powerful and moving.
 The names of the fallen trace the edges of the Twin Towers’ original foundations, while a never-ending fountain flows at the centre of each site.
 You might notice a red rose placed in some of the names – in an act of touching remembrance, this marks the victim’s birthday.
 Be respectful, this is still very much a place of mourning for many.

-Grandiose and elaborate, the zodiac ceiling of Grand Central Terminal’s (89 East 42nd Street) cavernous main concourse has been welcoming travellers to NYC for over 100 years.
+Grandiose and elaborate, the zodiac ceiling of Grand Central Terminal’s cavernous main concourse has been welcoming travellers to NYC for over 100 years.
 It depicts 12 constellations, painted in gold leaf and LED lit, and, along with the famed opal clock and the Information Booth, it’s the centrepiece of this magnificent station – well worth a visit even if you’re not catching the train!

-A vibrant community and foodie hotspot, China Town is a fascinating place to spend the afternoon.
-Every inch authentic, it’s also home to the largest native Chinese population outside of Asia.
+A vibrant community and foodie hotspot, Chinatown is a fascinating place to spend the afternoon.
+Every inch authentic, it’s also home to the largest native Chinese population in the Western Hemisphere.
 And, in a city where steep eats often outnumber cheap eats, it’s also an excellent place to get some grub on a budget.

-While you can’t go into the Flat Iron Building (175 5th Ave), its bizarre design has made it one of New York’s most popular buildings.
+While you can’t go into the Flatiron Building, its bizarre design has made it one of New York’s most popular buildings.
 Its triangular design was considered a ground-breaking feat at the time of its construction in 1902.

 Whether you’re a history buff, an architecture geek or a bit of both, New York’s City Hall makes for an interesting way to spend the morning.
 A lot of great names, from Einstein to Lincoln, have graced these halls with their presence, and you can add yourself to that list for free.